fbpx

 1. Super Bowl 23

 Montana to Taylor.
 The Bengals had an excellent team that year.
 I wasn’t surprised that they held their own against the 49ers, although I was very impressed they did so without defensive standout Tim Krumrie, who went down with a broken leg early in the game.
 Neither offense did much for most of that day.
-In fact, the first touchdown wasn’t scored until there were seconds left in the third quarter, and it was on Stanford Jennings‘ 93-yard kickoff return, which gave the Bengals a 13-6 lead going into the final quarter.
+In fact, the first touchdown wasn’t scored until just before the fourth quarter, and it was on Stanford Jennings‘ 93-yard kickoff return.
+That gave the Bengals a 13-6 lead going into the final quarter.
 Joe Montana hit game MVP Jerry Rice for the game’s first offensive touchdown, tying it at 13 early in the fourth.

 Embed from Getty Images